Squirrel/Squirrel.Mac/README.md

 }];
 ```

-If you've been notified of an available update, and don't want to wait for it to
+## Installing Updates on Demand

-be installed automatically, you can terminate the app to begin the installation
+Once you've been notified of an available update, you may want to present an interface
-process immediately.
+informing the user about the update and offers the ability to install and relaunch.

-If you want to install a downloaded update and automatically relaunch afterward,
+To install a downloaded update and automatically relaunch afterward, subscribe to
-`SQRLUpdater` can do that:
+`relaunchToInstallUpdate` on `SQRLUpdater`:

 ```objc
 [[self.updater relaunchToInstallUpdate] subscribeError:^(NSError *error) {